Big and Rich get down and party up at Big Fresno Fair

 John Rich asked at the beginning how many people had seen them before.
 About half raised their hands.

-By the end of a crisp, never-a-dull-moment, 90-minute show that covered the Big and Rich hit list, as well as an eclectic sampling of rap, Johnny Cash, Queen, Chumbawamba and who knows who else, the boys and their bandmates had converted 97% of the newbies.
+By the end of a crisp, never-a-dull-moment, 90-minute show that covered the Big and Rich hit list, as well as an eclectic sampling of rap, Johnny Cash, Queen, Chumbawamba and who knows who else, the boys and their bandmates had converted 97 percent of the newbies.

 Big Kenny and John Rich are a lot to absorb.
 Many of their songs feature the big-bottom syncopation of rap.
 But they write and perform traditional sentimental ballads like their current hit, “Lovin’ Lately,” which features country superstar Tim McGraw, and their only No. 1 hit, the lovely “Lost in the Moment.”